-8.1.
-Standard Warranty.
-Vutility warrants to Customer that Vutility Equipment will be free from material defects in material for one year after purchase (the "Warranty Period"), provided that the Warranty Period shall terminate upon the occurrence of any of the following: (a) the Vutility Equipment is moved from the location at which it is installed without the prior written consent of Vutility, or (b) the Vutility Equipment is repaired or modified without the prior written consent of Vutility, or (c) the Vutility equipment is installed according to best practices without damage to the equipment.
+Seller warrants to Customer that Equipment will be free from material defects in material for one year after the date of shipment (the "Warranty Period"), provided that the Warranty Period shall terminate upon the occurrence of any of the following: (a) the Equipment is moved from the location at which it is installed without the prior written consent of Seller, or (b) the Equipment is repaired or modified without the prior written consent of Seller, or (c) the Equipment is installed according to best practices without damage to the equipment.
+For products not manufactured by the Seller, it extends to Buyer the warranties of the manufacturer only, without modification.
 All other warranties are expressly disclaimed pursuant to Article 9 below.

 8.2.
 Third-Party Equipment.
 Third-Party Equipment may constitute, contain, be contained in, incorporated into, attached to or packaged together with, Vutility Equipment.
 Third-Party Equipment is not covered by the warranty in Section 8.1 above.
 For the avoidance of doubt, VUTILITY MAKES NO REPRESENTATIONS OR WARRANTIES WITH RESPECT TO ANY THIRD-PARTY EQUIPMENT, INCLUDING BUT NOT LIMITED TO ANY (i) WARRANTY OF MERCHANTABILITY; (ii) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; (iii) WARRANTY OF TITLE; OR (iv) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE, OR OTHERWISE.